 Get on a Vaccination Schedule

 Just like for people, vaccines are one of the surest ways to protect your pup’s health.
 They prevent serious, highly contagious diseases like parvo, distemper, and rabies, which can be fatal.
-The schedule and shots she needs will vary based on her health issues and where you live, so talk to your vet about what to get.
-In general, most puppies should get their first set of shots around 6 weeks and then every 3 weeks until they are 16 weeks old.
+The schedule and shots she needs will vary, based on her health issues and where you live, so talk to your vet about what to get.
+In general, most puppies should get their first set of shots around 6 weeks, and then every 3 weeks until they are 16 weeks old.
 Adult dogs need to be revaccinated every 1 to 3 years.

 Choose the Right Food

 Your dog’s age, weight, health, and activity level matter when it comes to what she eats.
 In general, make sure the food you choose has a statement from the Association of American Feed Control Officials on the label.
 That means it’s nutritionally “complete and balanced.”
 Beware of feeding your dog bones, raw meat, or raw eggs.
 The American Veterinary Medical Association, the CDC, and other groups warn that raw foods can lead to serious health problems for animals, like infection with E. coli and other harmful bacteria.
-Bones can tear a dog’s organs.
+Bones can tear a dog’s stomach or intestines.

 Spay or Neuter Your Pet